Gong Jun: Philanthropy

-Due to the pandemic situation in China, Gong donated 65,000 medical and N95 masks in April 2022.
+In April 2022 Gong donated 65,000 medical and N95 masks to help out the pandemic situation in China.
 He donated an additional 3,536 rapid COVID-19 antigen kits and hand sanitizers, plus 950 boxes of milk and snacks to his alma mater, Donghua University.
-On September 08, Gong donated ¥500,000 to support Sichuan earthquake relief efforts.
+On September 8, Gong donated ¥500,000 to support Sichuan earthquake relief efforts.
+In November, Gong donated the compensation amount of ¥40,000 from the defamation lawsuit and personally topped up ¥20,000 (¥60,000 in total) to the "Love Kitchen" project that serves free meals for students at a rural primary school in Guangnan County, Yunnan Province; the donation was made in the name of his fans "JunWeiXian".